 What was the State of Franklin movement?

-This is the somewhat insane story of the State of Franklin, which was almost the 14th state of the union.
+This is the somewhat insane story of the State of Franklin, which was almost the 14th state of the union, an independent state.

 In the years following the Revolutionary War, the U.S. Congress was struggling to operate under the Articles of Confederation.
 Proceeding as 13 separate colonies, they faced massive debt.

-In an effort to cede its western lands, North Carolina gave 29 million acres of the western Appalachian Mountains to the U.S. Congress to help pay the government’s debt in 1784.
+In an effort to cede its western lands, North Carolina gave 29 million acres in the western Appalachian Mountains known as the Cumberland River Valley.
+The settlers in the region were worried that the land would be sold to Spain or France to pay off some of the government’s war debt.

 The gift wasn’t entirely magnanimous.